danieldinu2030/dsa-assignments/README.md

    Separated by exactly one space, the reporting frequency and name of the satellites
    > Important: The name of each primary satellite cannot exceed 16 characters

+### Output File: `tema2.out`

 Similarly, the working directory must also contain a file named `tema2.out` to be used for the program's output.
+This file will only contain the output of the requested operation, not errors.

+### Error Handling

+Any attempt to run the program with less than three arguments or invalid file names will exit the process with code 1 and print a proper message to stdout (not the output file).
+Certain operations that may not work properly with wrong input will check the results of auxiliary functions before advancing.

 ## Base Tasks